nipune/House-Price-Predictor/Melb_House_price_predictaor/README.md

 ![image](dir_structure.gif)

 ## Features
-* This entire project is comparing multiple features which are very important as part of Real Estate data analysis to filter out valid data and then integrate one of the dataset with simple web interface calcuates house price of melbourne suburbs based on RandomForestregressor algorithm.
+* This entire project is comparing multiple features which are very important as part of Real Estate data analysis to filter out valid data then integrate one of the dataset using simple web interface to calcuate house price of melbourne suburbs based on RandomForestregressor algorithm.
 * During our Analysis, Team used following machine learning models to conclude which algorithm works best to predict house prices
  		1. Linear regression
 		2. Balanced Random Forest